RyanBeattyGitH/Financial-Data-Portfolio/Python Project/Insights.md

    - There are notable periods of volatility, suggesting responses to economic events and global market trends.

 3. **Prediction Accuracy:**
-   - The simple linear regression model provides a basic understanding of price movements but may require enhancement through more complex models for improved accuracy.
+   - The simple linear regression model provides a basic understanding of the price movements trend but may require enhancement through more complex models for improved accuracy due to its inablility to understand the external enviroment and the major impact that it can have.